Laxystem/Gimli/README.md

 # Project: Gimli
-*Federated End-to-End-Encrypted Messaging App & Blogging Platform*
+*Federated End-to-End-Encrypted Guild-Based Messaging App & Blogging Platform*

 For a list of dependencies, see [DEPENDENCIES.md](DEPENDENCIES.md).